PiotrSokolinski/books-app/README.md

 #### 8. Security
 - Add authentication and authorization mechanisms to secure the application.
+- Use HTTPS for secure communication by adding an SSL certificate and updating the server configuration.

 #### 9. Logging
 - Create own logger that is designed for production use for the specific needs of the application.
 This can be done using a logger service (e.g., Winston, Pino) to manage log levels and output formats.